Intervertebral disc disease in dogs

 - Why should disc calcification lead to an increased risk of disc extrusion?

-Additional work being carried out currently by my MPhil student with the assistance of Jonathan Powell’s biominerals laboratory and Professor Rachel Oliver from the Dept of Materials Science and Metallurgy is aimed at identifying the role of calcification in IVDH.
-Several studies have attempted to investigate the role of calcification in human disc herniation (Grant et al 2016, Shao et al 2016), and we have begun to look more closely into the mineral analysis of extruded and non-extruded disc material.
+Additional work being carried out currently by my second PhD student with the assistance of Jonathan Powell’s biominerals laboratory, Professor Rachel Oliver from the Dept of Materials Science and Metallurgy and Professor Melinda Duer from the Department of Chemistry (among others) is aimed at characterising the role of calcification in IVDD.
+We are able to compare the mineral analysis of extruded and non-extruded disc material.
 Our early results indicate, as expected, a very high level of calcium and phosphorous in extruded disc material removed from the vertebral canal of clinical cases, and we have now been able to establish the nature of this calcified material in both extruded and non-extruded discs.
-We are now attempting to determine biomechanical features of this material on a nanoscale using atomic force microscopy.
+We are now attempting to determine biomechanical features of this material on a micro- and nanoscale using microindentation and atomic force microscopy, as well as elucidating some of the chemical pathways involved.

 Finally we are involved in a newly launched Kennel Club screening scheme for Dachshunds which provides guidelines for breeding based on the numbers of calcified discs identified by radiography.
 We are able to offer a CT scan alongside the radiographs, a much more sensitive modality for identification of disc calcification, with the aim of following these dogs and assessing their likelihood of suffering IVDH later in life.